 Park It Forward: Great Smoky Mountains National Park Parking Fees Effective March 1

 The Great Smoky Mountains National Park has seen a steady increase in visitors over the past several years.
 Last year, the park recorded its busiest year to date, bringing in a total of over 14 million guests.
 Over the past decade, there has been a visitation increase of over 57 percent.
 Because the park’s operational budget hasn’t seen a similar growth, they have been looking for ways to maintain the park so that guests receive the best possible experience.
-The result is the new Park It Forward program, which is set to begin in March of 2023.
+The result is the new Park It Forward program, which started March of 2023.
 Here is everything you need to know about the Great Smoky Mountains National Park parking fees:

 Parking Tag Basics